Bruce McArthur Home Searched: Young Man Found Tied Up Inside Suspected Serial Killer’s Apartment

 Bruce McArthur has been charged with the murders of five men in Toronto, but Toronto police believe that more victims will be found.
 Over the years, many men have gone missing from Toronto’s LGBTQ neighborhood and police are starting to put together the pieces.
 Some of his victims go back to 2010 so they suspect that they may be dealing with a serial killer, who has been hiding his victims on properties around Toronto for over eight years.
 But it sounds like one man was lucky.
 When police decided to search one of the properties linked to McArthur, they found a man inside.

 According to a CTV News report, the man inside Bruce McArthur‘s apartment was tied up.
 Police supposedly found him the day they busted into the apartment and arrested him.
 The young man was lucky, as police had already placed surveillance on McArthur.
 On January 18, police saw a man go into the apartment building.
 It’s not certain whether the young man went in with McArthur, but police decided to intervene as they were concerned for his well-being.
 The man was freed from his bonds and was not injured.
+Some sources say he could have been tied up as part of a sexual act.
 The man is currently unidentified and it is possible that police won’t name as he could be seeking help in private.

 Forensic teams continue to process apartment of accused serial killer Bruce McArthurhttps://t.co/hQfpBNbm4Q pic.twitter.com/sthwSZL99j